Analyze Code and Test Software-in-the-Loop

-After the code is generated, right-click Compute target speed and select Polyspace > Options.
+After the code is generated, in the Simulink Editor, right-click Compute target speed and select Polyspace > Options.

-Click the Configure (Polyspace Bug Finder) button.
-This option allows you to choose more advanced Polyspace analysis options in the Polyspace configuration window.
+Click Configure to choose more advanced Polyspace analysis options in the Polyspace configuration window.

-On the same pane, select Calculate Code Metrics (Polyspace Bug Finder).
-This option turns on code metric calculations for your generated code.
+On the left pane, click Coding Standards & Code Metrics, then select Calculate Code Metrics to enable code metric calculations for your generated code.

 Save and close the Polyspace configuration window.

 From your model, right-click Compute target speed and select Polyspace > Verify > Code Generated For Selected Subsystem.

 Polyspace Bug Finder™ analyzes the generated code for a subset of MISRA checks.
 You can see the progress of the analysis in the MATLAB® Command Window.
 After the analysis finishes, the Polyspace environment opens.

 The Polyspace environment shows you the results of the static code analysis.

 Expand the tree for rule 8.7 and click through the different results.